thinkb4/a-walk-in-javascript/day_03.md

 Alright, objects everywhere, some of them come together with the language ( [built-in](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) objects ) and some other are defined by the host application ( e.g [Web API](https://developer.mozilla.org/en-US/docs/Web/API) exposed by the browser )

 Let's concentrate on the [built-in](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) for now.

+### Why aren't we talking about `this` yet?

+Simply because `this` is not an object! and it's not about objects, it's about bindings, context, and function calls.
+We'll talk about `this` on [day 7](day_07.md) after learning functions, execution context and scope which are prerequisites to understand what `this` is and how it works.